pyparsing/pyparsing/docs/HowToUsePyparsing.rst

    When token matches occur, any defined parse action methods are called.

-3. Process the parsed results, returned as a list of strings.
+3. Process the parsed results, returned as a ParseResults object.
+   The ParseResults object can be accessed as if it were a list of strings.
 Matching results may also be accessed as named attributes of the returned results, if names are defined in the definition of the token pattern, using ``setResultsName()``.